In all honesty, very few people actually enjoy admitting wrongdoing.

 This fear haunts people who require constant reassurance, and can be dealt with by being as open and honest as possible.

 Lead by example.
 If they see that we have yet to bolt from their lives from our mistakes, they might more readily admit their own.

 One wonders how much less daunting life would be if every single person awoke every morning and took a moment to actively say to themselves, “I am human.”

-Those who feel they must never be seen as anything less than “perfect” are hiding fears and insecurities that do nothing but serve to tighten the ball of confusion around them, not loosen any inner knots.
+Those who feel they must never be seen as anything less than “perfect” are hiding fears and insecurities that do nothing but serve to drive a wedge between them and others.

 Acceptance is huge for these people.
 Help them by letting them know they are loved.
 Gently remind them that mistakes are inevitable, and that even outright lying to others is as human as breathing air.

 If they know that you will not scold them for the error of their ways, they might be more willing to admit that they were at fault.